MS Multi-section car (New York City Subway car): Prototypes

 The Green Hornet and the Zephyr, originally numbered 7000A/8000B/9000C/8001B1/7001A1 and 7002A/8002B/9001C/8003B1/7003A1 respectively, were delivered in 1934, few months apart.
-The two units were initially tested on the Fulton Street elevated for comparison, and when the tests were concluded they were relegated to Franklin Ave Shuttle service, almost never appearing in through service to Brighton Beach or Coney Island except occasionally for put-ins (out-of-service trains re-inserted in revenue service) or layups (out-of-service trains stored on unused yard or express tracks).
+The two units were initially tested on the Fulton Street elevated for comparison, and when the tests were concluded, they were relegated to Franklin Avenue Shuttle service, almost never appearing in through service to Brighton Beach or Coney Island except occasionally for put-ins (out-of-service trains re-inserted in revenue service) or layups (out-of-service trains stored on unused yard or express tracks).
 In 1937, the Green Hornet was renumbered to 7003, and the Zephyr was renumbered to 7029.

-The Green Hornet had undergone some slight modifications, and the BMT management hoped to eventually run it in consists with the Pullman-Standard built Multi-units.
-However, with the onset of World War II, the Green Hornet was removed from service in February 1941 after barely 7 years in service, and scrapped in 1942 for its valuable aluminum body.
+The Green Hornet had undergone some slight modifications, and the BMT management hoped to eventually run it in consists with the Pullman-Standard built multi-units.
+However, with the onset of World War II, the Green Hornet was removed from service in February 1941 after barely 7 years in service and scrapped in 1942 for its valuable aluminum body.
 The unit had been plagued by master controller problems and was only in service for three years before it was withdrawn after maintenance revealed two cracked trucks.
 The Zephyr had a much better service record and remained in service on the Franklin Avenue Shuttle until it was retired in August 1954.
 The unit was then scrapped in 1959.